sgmurphy/wordpress-plugins/reviews-feed/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display Google reviews and Yelp reviews from real customers for any business in a clean, customizable feed on your site.
+Display Google and Yelp reviews from real customers for any business in a clean, customizable feed on your site.

 == Description ==

-Display Google business reviews and Yelp reviews on your site, either in the same single feed or in multiple different ones.
+Display Yelp and Google business reviews on your site, either in the same single feed or in multiple different ones.
 Provide social proof through real customer testimonials that will turn site visitors into paying customers.

 https://www.youtube.com/watch?v=MFNuktbnaXE